Women’s College Alum Voices

 Joined in 2003

-A fourth-year student of the Sekisui House Women’s College.
-After acquiring experience in design and as an on-site supervisor, Ryoko Sanpei was dispatched to the Construction Technology Development Department at the Construction Headquarters in July 2020, and then to transferred to the Construction System Management Department in March 2021.
-Among other jobs, she has been involved in planning for ways to improve work, personnel training, and so on.
+Ryoko Sanpei is a fourth-year student of the Sekisui House Women’s College.
+After acquiring experience in design and as an on-site supervisor, she was dispatched to the Construction Technology Development Department at the Construction Headquarters in July 2020, and later transferred to the Construction System Management Department.
+She has been serving as Group Leader for Construction System Support since 2022, and transitioned to the role of Group Leader for Construction Human Resources Development since 2023, where she is involved in human resource development, institutional reform, and business process improvement planning.

 Case 2